microtrain/bootcamp/09-PHP/04-FormValidation.md

     }

     /**
-     * Returns the user submitted value for a give key
+     * Returns the user-submitted value for a give key
      * @param  string $key
      * @return string
      */